History of Lotteries

 Jackpots were originally only paid as an annuity spread over 20 years, but in 1997 that changed to 25 years and the option was added to take a reduced cash lump sum.
 The annuity currently stands at 30 payments over 29 years.

-Powerball's largest ever jackpot was $590.5 million and was won by Gloria MacKenzie of Florida in 2013.
-She opted for the cash option, picking up a prize worth $370.8 million before tax.
+Powerball's largest ever jackpot was $1.58 billion and was shared between three ticket holders, from California, Florida and Tennessee.
+All three winners opted for the cash option, picking up prizes worth $327.8 million each before tax.

 Mega Millions was launched in 2002, rising from the ashes of The Big Game, which started in 1996.
 Texas joined the lottery in 2003 and introduced the Megaplier, which multiplies any non-jackpot prize.
 The feature was gradually added across the country over the next few years, with 44 of the 45 jurisdictions who play Mega Millions currently offering Megaplier.